prfraanje/edukit-micropython/README.md

    * the steps of the stepper motor in blue, that is retrieved in micropython by evaluating `stepper.get_abs_pos_efficient()`
    * the ticks of the encoder in green, that is retrieved in micropython  by `encoder.value()`.

    The lower plot shows the control value, which is proportional to the frequency of the pulses send to the stepper motor by the L6474 stepper driver.
-In micropython this is the variable `pid.u` for the PID controller or `state_space.u` for the state-space controller, and is send to the L6474 stepper motor driver by evaluating e.g. `stepper.set_period_direction(pid.u)` (for PID).
+In micropython this is the variable `pid.u` for the PID controller or `ss.u` for the state-space controller, and is send to the L6474 stepper motor driver by evaluating e.g. `stepper.set_period_direction(pid.u)` (for PID).

-   The samples are all stored in `pid.sample` or `state_space.sample`, and retrieved at a frequency of 20 Hz in the function `update_plots` in the class `TimeDisplay` in `textual_mpy_edukit.py` (also c.f. the attribute `self.update_timer = self.set_interval(1 / 20, self.update_time`), with the state-ment
+   The samples are all stored in `pid.sample` or `ss.sample`, and retrieved at a frequency of 20 Hz in the function `update_plots` in the class `TimeDisplay` in `textual_mpy_edukit.py` (also c.f. the attribute `self.update_timer = self.set_interval(1 / 20, self.update_time`), with the statement
    ```
    resp = await serial_eval(micropython_serial_interface,'pid.sample')
    ```